-The band’s Knowledge Panel to the right
+- The band’s Knowledge Panel to the right

-Places to buy the album (Discogs)
+- Places to buy and stream the album

 This is a typical SERP when you search a specific album name.

 "For a fan this is kind of a perfect experience for exploring your music."

 Your Song Name SERPs

-Google provides rich SERPs when fans search for your specific song titles, and there are two ways fans might reach these SERPs.
+Google provides content-rich SERPs when fans search for your specific song titles, and there are two ways fans might reach these SERPs.

 They can click on a track name from the album or band name SERP.
-Or, they can search for a specific song in Google.
+Or they can search for a specific song in Google.

 A typical SERP when you search for a specific song name.

-A Knowledge Panel for the song that includes:
+- A Knowledge Panel for the song that includes:

 The Takeaway: Get To Know Your SERPs